-Since 1st April 2013, the owner of an unoccupied caravan or boat is entitled to a 50% Council Tax discount for that property.
-To be eligible the caravan or boat in question would have no-one living in it, and would be on a pitch or mooring.
-Once the caravan or boat is occupied again, the owner or occupier needs to notify the Council to end the discount.
+Since 1 April 2013, the owner of an unoccupied caravan or boat is entitled to a 50% Council Tax discount for that property.
+To be eligible, the caravan or boat in question would have to have no-one living in it, and would be on a pitch or mooring.
+Once the caravan or boat is occupied again, the owner or occupier needs to notify us to end the discount.

 Planning Restrictions on Annexes/Attached Properties

-If a dwelling (usually annexe) has a planning restriction which does not allow it to be let out separately from another dwelling in the same grounds, it can be exempt from Council Tax.
+If a dwelling (usually an annexe) has a planning restriction which does not allow it to be let out separately from another dwelling in the same grounds, it can be exempt from Council Tax.
 This exemption can be granted if the property is furnished or unfurnished and will continue as long as nobody is living in the annexe.

 Annexe Discount - 50%